Career Pathways in Arts and Communications: Exploring Options and Exceptions

 The journalism and broadcasting pathway include careers focus on gather and disseminate information:

-journalists who investigate, write, and present news stories for print, broadcast, and digital media. -
+- Reporters and correspondents journalists who investigate, write, and present news stories for print, broadcast, and digital media.

-professionals who review and revise content for publication or broadcast. -
+- Editors professionals who review and revise content for publication or broadcast.

-visual storytellers who capture images to accompany news stories. -
+- Photojournalists visual storytellers who capture images to accompany news stories.

 Journalism careers typically require strong writing and communication skills, critical thinking abilities, and ethical judgment.
 Many professionals in this pathway hold degrees in journalism, communications, or related fields, though experience and demonstrate skill can sometimes substitute for formal education.